Micdejc/llm_multiturn_attacks/README.md

 pip install pandas google-genai openai anthropic
 ```

-LM Studio has been installed to run the experiments with the LLMs.
+LM Studio has been installed to run the experiments with the open-source LLMs.
 You can follow the official link to download and install it: [LM Studio](https://lmstudio.ai/)

 ## Models